Katsugachi/Katsugachi/README.md

   <img src="pace.jpg" alt="Project Banner" width="30%">
 </div>
 <br>
 Local Lite Agent you can drop anywhere and get it working: formatting data, summarising tasks and you can ask it to do anything, understanding natural language.
-Pace is just 0.25GB in size and can run its tasks even on low end computers with just 500mb of RAM <br><br>
+Pace is just 750mb in size and can run its tasks even on low end computers with under 1GB of RAM <br><br>
 Access to Pace is limited as of right now, will be available and open source soon. <br><br>
 https://github.com/Katsugachi/Pace-1.0